How to Beat E-commerce Competitors Using Open Competitive Data

 Using open source data to nail pricing

 One way of using open source data analysis that Whispr Group’s e-commerce customers find particularly useful is to guide product pricing.
-In the examples below (made anonymous for confidentiality) we analysed open data on hundreds of products from to pinpoint the average price point in three different product categories, mapping the target brand’s pricing against those averages, as well as outlining rival brands’ pricing of their competing products in the categories.
+In the examples below (made anonymous for confidentiality) we analysed open data on hundreds of products from the same sphere on an e-commerce site to pinpoint the average price point in three different product categories, mapping the target brand’s pricing against those averages, as well as outlining rival brands’ pricing of their competing products in the categories.
 The graphs also show how premium competitors are positioned as well as budget brands.

 Doing this kind of mapping manually would be incredibly time-consuming due to the crowded nature of the e-commerce landscape, but Whispr Group’s Varys AI technology makes it possible to carry out dynamic price tracking that in turn can be used for a fluid, more effective pricing strategy, where prices of products can be adjusted according to real-time demand to maximise potential gains.